Mitchell-Chatterjee/Mitchell-Chatterjee.github.io/content/authors/admin/_index.md

 ## About Me

-Machine Learning Engineer experienced in building real-time, production-grade NLP, retrieval, and agentic systems.
-Skilled in foundation model development, from data pipelines to LLM orchestration and evaluation.
-Adept at bridging research and engineering to deliver scalable, high-impact AI solutions.
+Machine Learning Engineer working at the intersection of foundational model research and production ML systems.
+I build and deploy robust LLM-based retrieval and agentic systems, design evaluation frameworks, and engineer scalable data pipelines and model serving for real-world applications.
+Open to research collaborations and production-focused roles — reach out for opportunities or partnerships.